Improve Adult Listening Skills

 Refrain from Judgement

-While someone else is speaking, you may have thoughts, opinions or judgements enter your mind.
+While someone else is speaking, you may have thoughts, opinions, or judgements enter your mind.
 That is completely normal – we all do it.
-But it doesn’t mean that you have to listen to yourself right then.
-Hold what you wanted to say and really try to hear what the other person is getting at.
-They have a point, whether you agree with it or not.
-If it is someone you respect, give them the respect of honoring their opinions and listening.
+But that doesn’t mean that you have to listen to yourself and burst into the middle of a conversation.

 Leave Advice at the Door

 Sometimes people just need to vent.
 They need to get their feelings and concerns out of their bodies as a means of simply maintaining their sanity.
 You know – I’m sure you do it yourself.
 It feels good!
-And in these times where your friend is venting, you get to be the recipient of the information, not a commentator.
+And in these times where your friend is venting, you need to be the recipient of the information, not a commentator.

 If you are listening to someone and they haven’t asked for your advice, don’t give it.
-We all need to know that we have a safe space in which to let our emotions and concerns out without having to discuss them fully with someone who suddenly has an opinion.
+We all need to know that we have a safe space in which to let our emotions and concerns out without having to discuss them at length with someone who suddenly has an opinion.
 Be a shoulder.
 If someone wants your advice, they will ask.

 Drop Everything